Turn on block at first sight

 When Microsoft Defender Antivirus encounters a suspicious but undetected file, it queries our cloud protection backend.
 The cloud backend applies heuristics, machine learning, and automated analysis of the file to determine whether the files are malicious or not a threat.

 Microsoft Defender Antivirus uses multiple detection and prevention technologies to deliver accurate, intelligent, and real-time protection.
-To learn more, see this blog: Get to know the advanced technologies at the core of Microsoft Defender ATP next-generation protection.
+To learn more, see this blog: Get to know the advanced technologies at the core of Microsoft Defender for Endpoint next-generation protection.

 In Windows 10, version 1803 or later, block at first sight can block non-portable executable files (such as JS, VBS, or macros) as well as executable files.